maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 - "Total White" generally demonstrates a higher life expectancy than "Total Black," reflecting disparities in life expectancy along racial lines.

 - The chart reveals the variations in life expectancy from year to year.
 It shows a constant upward trend as the years go by indicating the increase in life expectancy for all demographics.
-This maybe due to several factors including betterment of the healthcare facilities and modern medicine.
+This may be due to several factors including betterment of the healthcare facilities and modern medicine.

 In conclusion, the chart effectively presents the changing trends in life expectancy over a 30-year period, offering valuable insights into the differences among demographic groups and changes in life expectancy during this time frame.